-Part number 392-10109.
+Part 392-10109.
 Used to connect external sensors to LI-7550 analog inputs; or for analog outputs.

 When used with external input devices, this cable plugs into the connector labeled AUXILIARY INPUT on the LI-7550 Analyzer Interface Unit connector panel.
 When used for outputs, the cable plugs into the connector labeled DAC OUTPUT on the LI-7550 Analyzer Interface Unit.
-If you intend to use both the Auxiliary Input and DAC Output ports on the LI-7550, you will need the 7550-101 Auxiliary Sensor Interface, a Sonic Anemometer Cable, or an additional 392-10109 cable.
+If you intend to use both the Auxiliary Input and DAC Output ports on the LI-7550, you will need the 7550-101 Auxiliary Sensor Interface and an additional 392-10109 cable.